 Stress and Diarrhea in Cats

-Cats suffering from colitis may also be gassy, vomit, or be observed straining to poop.
+Cats suffering from colitis may also be gassy, vomiting, or straining to poop.
 You may notice them frequently going to the litter box and staying there for a long time.
 This type of diarrhea tends to be messy and smelly, often containing mucus and blood.

 Other Signs of Stress